-Before closing late last year, The Globe was one of Hong Kong’s best-loved locals.
+Before closing their former location in 2017, The Globe was one of Hong Kong’s best-loved locals.
 Sitting beneath the Mid-Levels escalator, the intimate, amiable pub carved out a loyal following over its 14 years in the Hollywood Road location, with a simple yet successful formula: a welcoming vibe, decent pub grub and the finest beer selection available anywhere in the territory.
 It was one of the few places in Central that felt like a proper local, headed up by the good old-fashioned publican and beer-encyclopedia Toby Cooper.
 So when a significant rent hike forced The Globe to move from its long-standing home, even with the promise of a new version just around the corner, regulars and occasional Globe-indulgers alike were right to wonder: could the new Globe possibly be a worthy replacement for its predecessor?

 Quite excitingly, The Globe Mk II surpasses the original, going bigger, brighter and way more edible.
 Cooper and Co have not just attempted to recreate the atmosphere of the previous haunt, but have used the opportunity to modernise their concept while remaining true to its traditions.
 The result is a superb, homey gastropub.

 The narrow Graham Street entrance hides what awaits inside: an expansive space at least five times the size of its old counterpart.
 A sizeable bar sits central with stools extending around the perimeter of the rectangular island, making chancing a seat at the bar and getting a drink – one of the greatest difficulties of the oft-cramped former space – way easier.